Kevin-Elliott-McCrea/Python_Live_Project/README.md

-# Django Web Application Internship
+# Django Web Application

 ## Overview

-The end product of this project was to create a section of a mock-website that was intended to help hobbiests keep their collections of items.
+The end product of this internship with Prosper IT Consulting was to create a section of a mock-website that was intended to help hobbiests keep their collections of items.
 This was created to show the coding skills of each student in a 2 week long sprint.
 The technologies we used on the project were Python, Django, SQLite, Git, Azure DevOps, Bootstrap and Pycharm 2020.3.0.
 We used scrum as our team framework.
 I decided to make a app in the website called Recipe Tracker.

 In this project, I had 5 stories to complete.
 The first one was the most difficult, where I had to initialize the project and make sure all the details were properly set up.
 Plus I had to add a home page and a base page (that would be the fundamental web page structure inserted to all other pages), along with a navbar and footer.
 In the second story, I had the job of creating a model that I could use to set up the database that saved the users' recipes.
 Then I also needed to make a page that could be used for creating new recipes.